berge-is-bome/d2wc/docs/project/ui-flow.md

 Prompt mode is intended to replace the need for a tray icon in the normal workflow if it proves comfortable in daily use.

-## Optional future tray menu

-A tray icon can still be useful during initial setup or troubleshooting, but it should not be required for normal operation.

-The tray mode remains optional future work.

-When enabled, the tray menu can include:

-1. `Configure`
-2. `Capture Active Window`
-3. `Pause d2wc`
-4. `Reload Rules`
-5. `Open Lua Config`
-6. `About`
-7. `Quit`

 ## Main configurator window

 The current configurator is organized around workflows rather than a large target-inspection form.